Text-to-SQL Data Synthesis Pipeline

 - Generates functionally equivalent SQL variants

-- Increases the diversity and complexity of SQL statements
+- Enhances diversity and complexity of SQL expressions

 sql_variation_generator = SQLVariationGenerator(